An evening in paris at Long and Short- The Gastrobar

 I could not take my eyes off Coq Au Vin – this is a dish of chicken cooked in red wine, mushrooms and herbs served with garlic bread.
 This specially crafted dish was the show stopper of the evening.
 The presentation of the food was exquisite and I felt like diving in immediately but thankfully stopped to click a picture.
 The mushrooms, baby carrots, dressings, all calling out to me.
 This baby was huge, easily enjoyed by two persons.
 I wish I could try all the dishes on the menu, each one a specialty from the French connection

 Who had place for the desserts?
-Shiraz is not a dessert person which I am.
 How my hungry eyes wished to relish the bread and butter pudding, my small stomach proved to be a party pooper and had to resist.
 We decided to taste Strawberry soup with Mascapone.
 This petit looking dish came on the table which I wondered if it would live up to the expectations of my sweet tooth.
 We drizzled a generous helping of the sour and tangy strawberry soup on the whipped peak of mascapone and slipped our spoons in.
 It was not too sweet but smooth.
 The sweet and sour taste did a tango and took me to Paris and back in a moment.
+An evening in Paris and a truly memorable one.

 Would I return to Long n Short?
 Yes for sure, the ambiance, the service, the value for money gives me an ample reason to return to this GastroBar… bar bar lagatar.
 However its ‘Au Revoir’ till we meet again.